 On January 6, 2016, the Company entered into an agreement with an investment banker to provide general financial advisory and investment banking services.
 Services included, but not limited to in the agreement are to provide a valuation analysis of the Company, assist management and advise the Company with respect to its strategic planning process and business plans including an analysis of markets, positioning, financial models, organizational structure, potential strategic alliances, capital requirements, potential national listing and working closely with the Company's management team to develop a set of long and short-term goals with special focus on enhancing corporate and shareholder value.
 The Agreement is for an initial term of six months.
 The Company shall pay a non-refundable fee accruing at the rate of \$10,000 per month, for the term of the agreement.
 These advisory fee payments will be accrued and deferred for payment until the earlier of 1) closing of a financing described in the agreement, 2) a closing of interim funding at which point fifty percent (50%) of the outstanding monthly advisory fee will be payable on the last day of the month following closing of the interim financing or 3) the termination of the agreement.
-The Company issued to the investment banker 912,000 vested shares of the Company's common stock as of the execution date of this agreement.
 In addition, the Company issued warrants for the purchase of 302,000 shares of the Company's common stock.
 The warrants shall have a five-year term and an exercise price of \$0.30. (see Notes 14 and 15)